dnsimple/dnsimple-support/content/articles/new-plans-for-silver.markdown

 ---
-title: Switching to a current plan from Silver plan
+title: Switching to a newer plan from Silver plan
-excerpt: Overview of the current plans compared to the legacy Silver plan.
+excerpt: Overview of the newer plans compared to the legacy Silver plan.
 categories:
 - Account
 ---